NethServer/docs/developer-manual/en/dhcp.rst

     DhcpRangeStart=192.168.5.200
     status=enabled

+If the property ``DhcpGatewayIp`` is not set, the router for DHCP clients will be the ip address of the network interface associated to the range.
+Hosts inside the blue network can always access the local DNS server.

 .. note:: If a record is a related to an interface without a role, the record is automatically deleted.